-Eragon is rated PG for fantasy violence, intense battle sequences and some frightening images.
+Why is Eragon rated PG?
+Eragon is rated PG by the MPAA for fantasy violence, intense battle sequences and some frightening images.

 Aimed at teens, this fantasy tale steers clear of language concerns, sexual content and drug/alcohol use.
 However, the script includes a bounty of sword fighting, stabbings and hand-to-hand struggles.
 Men are impaled, shot in the head, tortured, crushed by falling rocks and burned by dragon fire.
 The king’s sorcerer also employs torture and black magic to hunt down the rebels.

 Page last updated July 17, 2017

 Brom says, “Death is nothing to celebrate.”
 Why does he still value life despite the warfare that has consumed the country?

 Although we never know why Eragon is abandoned by his mother, how does her disappearance affect the boy?
 What kind of compassion does it engender in him?
 How does it shape his self-image?